 Admire the scenery as you travel by air-conditioned coach through the lovely English countryside dusted in snow.
-Passing through Greenwich, learn about the interesting maritime history of this district as you see the National Maritime Museum, the Royal Naval College and the Old Royal Observatory.
-Continue to Leeds, a city in West Yorkshire.
+Passing through Greenwich, learn about the interesting maritime history of this district as you see the National Maritime Museum, the Royal Naval College and the Old Royal Observatory, continue to Leeds.

 Arrive at Leeds Castle on the River Len.
 This royal 12th-century castle is set in the middle of a natural lake and surrounded by 500 acres (200 hectares) of parkland and gardens.
 You will immediately understand why Lord Conway described this as the "loveliest castle in the world."
 Take a guided walking tour of the castle while learning about its long royal history from your guide.

 After your tour, you'll have free time to wander the castle grounds on your own.
 Visit the aviary and explore the Lady Baillie Garden, affording wonderful views over the lake.

 Leaving Leeds Castle behind, continue 45 minutes east to Canterbury, arriving at the Panteli's of Canterbury restaurant to relax with your fellow travelers over a classic English lunch of fish and chips.
 After lunch, you'll head to Canterbury Cathedral, a UNESCO World Heritage Site and important symbol of the Anglican faith throughout the world.